 State of California Emergency Plan 2017 (PDF) - On October 1, 2017, Governor Edmund G. Brown Jr. promulgated the 2017 edition of the State of California Emergency Plan (SEP).
 The SEP describes how response to natural or human-caused emergencies occurs in California.
 The plan is a requirement of the California Emergency Services Act (ESA), and describes:

-(NEW) 2017 State of California Emergency Plan Executive Summary
+2017 State of California Emergency Plan Executive Summary

 The 2009 State of California Emergency Plan established the California Emergency Functions.
 The 2017 State of California Emergency Plan transitions from Emergency Functions (EFs) to Emergency Support Functions (ESFs).
 California Emergency Support Functions (CA-ESFs) consist of 18 primary disciplines or activities essential to addressing the emergency management needs of communities in all phases of emergency management.
 Led by a State agency, each CA-ESF is designed to bring together discipline-specific stakeholders at all levels of government to collaborate and function within the four phases of emergency management: mitigation, preparedness, response, and recovery.
 At the state level, the CA-ESFs consist of an alliance of State agencies, departments, and other stakeholders with similar discipline-specific responsibilities.
 This grouping will allow each CA-ESF to collaboratively mitigate, prepare for, cohesively respond to, and effectively recover from an emergency.

 In August of 2013 EF 9 was merged into EF 4 and EF 13 as appropriate.
 EF 16 was merged into EF 13.
-EF 18 Cyber Security Annex is in development.